tw-haiven/haiven/app/resources/prompts_guided/company_research.md

 I want you to analyze the company {user_input}.

 - If I'm asking you to analyze multiple companies, pick the first only.
-- If you need more information, please put your question into the Business Brief section under "More Information Needed"
 - If you do not have information about one of the requested items, please just skip it and do not include anything about that item in the response
+- If I have not given you a company name, but something else entirely, refuse to respond to me.

   1. Business brief:
     - Company Name